-- 8.1 The consent holder shall establish turbidity triggers for each of the real-time turbidity monitoring stations.
-There shall be three tiers of turbidity triggers, each with a value being assigned to it.
-The purpose of turbidity triggers is: - 8.1.1 To initiate an adaptive management action(s) which are detailed in the EMMP as required under condition 6; and - 8.1.2 To comply with the requirements set out in condition 8.10 in the case of an exceedance of the Tier 3 trigger.
+- 8.1 The consent holder shall establish turbidity triggers for each of the telemetered turbidity monitoring locations.
+There shall be three tiers of turbidity triggers, each with an Intensity and Allowable Duration value.
+The purpose of turbidity triggers is: - (a) To initiate an adaptive management action(s) in the event of a Tier 1, 2 or 3 Exceedance which is detailed in the EMMP as required under condition 6; and - (b) For compliance in the case of an Exceedance of the Tier 3 trigger as set out in conditions 8.5 to 8.10.